indiasc01/stock-analysis/README.md

 # stock-analysis

 The homework is to analyze the tickers.
+Updating readme